Aspects of enumerative geometry with quadratic forms: Introduction

 The second important difference is that, although a rank $r$ vector bundle $V\to X$ has an Euler class \cite[\S 2.1]{BargeMorel}

 the group this class lives in depends on $V$ (or at least $\det V$).
 Under the map

-$e(V)$ maps to the top Chern class $c_r(V)$ and $e(\det V)$ maps to $c_1(V)$, but there is no projective bundle formula for the oriented Chow groups, and thus no obvious ``intermediate'' Euler classes lifting the other Chern classes of $V$ to the oriented setting.
+$e^\CW(V)$ maps to the top Chern class $c_r(V)$ and $e^\CW(\det V)$ maps to $c_1(V)$, but there is no projective bundle formula for the oriented Chow groups, and thus no obvious ``intermediate'' classes lifting the other Chern classes of $V$ to the oriented setting.
+There are versions of the classical Pontryagin classes, but we will not study these in detail here.

 There is still enough here to define an Euler characteristic of a smooth projective $k$-scheme $p:X\to\Spec k$ as